Khamenei says U.S. military threats against Iran endanger nuclear talks

 "Our negotiators should continue the talks with respect to our red lines...
 But they should not accept any imposition, humiliation and threat," he said.

-Iran says its nuclear programme is entirely peaceful and rejects allegations from Western countries and their allies that it wants the capability to produce atomic weapons.
+Iran says its nuclear program is entirely peaceful and rejects allegations from Western countries and their allies that it wants the capability to produce atomic weapons.
 It says all sanctions are illegal.

 Iran and the six world powers, which struck a tentative nuclear agreement on April 2 in Lausanne, Switzerland, wrapped up nearly a week of talks in New York on Tuesday.